-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION

-MCD OUTCOME COMPONENT SCHOOL PLAN Federal requirement Access to Extra- Curricular/Non- academic activities: All special education students will have access to all extra-curricular/non academic activities that are open to all students.
-These would include L.A.'s BEST, Youth Services, City Year, and all the instruction that will be available from World Fit for Kids, Beat Odds and Iridescent Learning.
-The students will have access to multicultural books in the library and computer technology instruction in the computer lab.
+MCD OUTCOME COMPONENT SCHOOL PLAN Federal requirement Access to Extra- Curricular/Non academic activities: All special education students will have access to all extra-curricular/non academic activities that are open to all students.
+These would include clubs, sports, academic competitions, internships, and governance and leadership.
+The students will have access to books in the library and computer technology instruction in the computer lab.
 Federal requirement Providing Extended School Year Extended school year will be provided for students with disabilities who have unique needs and require special education and related services outside of the school year.
 Extended school year services shall be limited to the services, determined by the IEP team, that are required to assist a student maintain the skills at risk of regression or for students with severe disabilities to attain the critical skills or self-sufficiency goals essential to the students' continued progress.
 All students who are eligible for special education and related services must be considered for ESY services, however, federal and state rules and regulations do not require that every student with a disability receive ESY services a part of the IEP.
 If the student requires ESY services to receive a FAPE, the school must develop an IEP for the student that includes ESY services.
 We will follow all district policies and procedures as it relates to ESY.
 We will seek the support of the special education unit in order to ensure that we are compliant with all state and federal regulations.

-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION

-MCD OUTCOME COMPONENT SCHOOL PLAN Federal Court requirement MCD Outcomes (to be woven among others) All Professional Development Professional Development Teachers will have high quality professional development in order to build collective efficacy.
+MCD OUTCOME COMPONENT SCHOOL PLAN Federal Court requirement MCD Outcomes (to be woven among others) Modified Consent Decree Outcomes will be woven seamlessly throughout delivery of Special Education Services.
+All Professional Development Professional Development Teachers will have high quality professional development in order to build collective efficacy.
 Teachers will engage in the analysis of student data, sharing best practices, and engaging in decision making in order to grow and learn in a safe environment.
-Teachers will be provided with leadership roles in data collection, decision-making, and problem solving.
+Teachers will be provided with leadership roles in data collection, decision making and problem solving.
 They will engage in reflective practice by listening and learning to reflect on their values, assumptions, and discussions through a dialogue process.
-The article, "Access to the General Education Curriculum: Why it is More Important than Ever Before" will be read by all teachers.
-The teachers will be partnered with mentors, which will allow for differentiation of professional development.
-We will use the Adaptive School book by Garmston and Wellman in order to build collaborative groups.
-Data dialogues via the problem-solving process will focus the professional development sessions on strategies and issues that are related directly to the needs of the students.
-This will involve the use of the problem-solving process that is part of the Response to Instruction and Intervention (Rtl2).
-All teachers will participate in professional development sessions that cover the strategies that are most effective to deal with tier 1, tier 2, and tier 3 of the Rtl2 triangle.
-For example, teachers will use graphic organizers during UNIVERSAL ACCESS TIME to help students think aloud and organize their thoughts.
-Teachers responsible for tier 2 intervention will increase the intensity of the instruction by meeting in groups no larger than 2-4 students.
-The duration of the instruction will also be increased to allow students the time needed to practice and feel successful.
-Teachers who will work with students who are in tier 3 will work with programs that are founded in research and standards-based in smaller group settings or one to one, with the duration of time increasing up to 45 minutes.
-The professional development calendar will reflect the d
+The article titled Access to the General Education Curriculum: Why it is More Important than Ever Before will be read by all teachers.
+The teachers will be partnered with mentors which will allow for differentiation of professional development.
+We will use the Adaptive Schools book by Garmston and Wellman in order to build collaborative groups.
+Data dialogues via the problem solving process will focus the professional development sessions on strategies and issues that are related directly to the needs of the students.
+This will involve the use of the problem solving process that is part of the Response to Instruction and Intervention (Rtl2).
+All teachers will participate in professional development sessions that cover the strategies that are most effective to deal with tier 1, tier 2, and tier 3 of the Rtl2 pyramid.
+Teachers

-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION